seansawyer/metal/README.md

 First, define an application environment variable to tell Metal which module provides the runtime interface to your logging library, perhaps by adding the following to your `app.config` or `sys.config` file like so:

-    {metal, [{log_backend, metal_error_logger}]}
+    {metal, [{log_backend, metal_lager}]}

 Or by setting it with `application:set_env/3` if you prefer:

-    application:set_env(metal, log_backend, metal_error_logger).
+    application:set_env(metal, log_backend, metal_lager).

-You can stop here if you are feeling lazy, but you should really continue by configuring the parse transform.
-There are downsides to being lazy, though, and you will lose module/line/function info (as well as short-circuiting in Lager - see above).
-Anyway, since you're not lazy, add the parse transform by either:
+If you don't plan to use your application as a library embedded in another application, you are done.
+Use your logging library of choice as usual, and you should automagically start seeing log output from any dependencies that play nice with Metal.

+If you do plan to use your application as a library elsewhere, you might consider doing your logging through Metal and configuring the parse transform to call through to your logging framework.

-* adding the parse_transform to your compiler flags: `{parse_transform, metal_transform}`
+* Either add the parse_transform to your compiler flags: `{parse_transform, metal_transform}`
-* or adding a compiler attribute to your modules: `-compile([{parse_transform, metal_transform}]).`
+* Adding a compiler attribute to your modules: `-compile([{parse_transform, metal_transform}]).` I think you'll have to go this route if you are using lager

 Now tell Metal which log_backend module contains the implementation of `log_transform/2` you with to use by adding a macro definition to your compiler flags: